Taking Kids to the Theater? Read this First

 Taking kids to the theater can be life changing, and creating life-long theater lovers can begin very early.
 The key is knowing what they’re ready for and preparing them for the experience.

-This spring and summer, Tulsa has many opportunities for family theater experiences, from shows for the very young to teens.
+In the coming months, Tulsa has many opportunities for family theater experiences, from shows for the very young to teens.

-Planning for the experience, and talking to your kids about theater etiquette can go a long way to make the show a smash hit.
+Planning for the experience and talking to your kids about theater etiquette can go a long way to make the show a smash hit.

 Before you go…